 be used for health assessment purposes.
 Following successful fertilization, the fetus will take the next 12 months to

 develop to full term.
 The Bottlenose dolphin shows peak caving activity in the warmer summer months; so it must be assumed

 that peak successful mating activity occurs in those months as well.

-birth with the pregnant female include apparent discomfort, hunching up of the body (termed "flexing" or "crunching"), irregular
+of impending birth with the pregnant female include apparent discomfort, hunching up of the body (termed "flexing" or "crunching"),

-breathing, irritability, an increased tendency to move objects around in her environment, solicitation of physical contact
+irregular breathing, irritability, an increased tendency to move objects around in her environment, solicitation of physical

-with trainers (in captivity), swimming upside down, rolling, breaching, rapid swimming, decreased rectal temperature, decreased
+contact with trainers (in captivity), swimming upside down, rolling, breaching, rapid swimming, decreased rectal temperature,

 for trainers to observe with captive dolphins nearing parturition (separation of the calf from the mother during birth) include

 keeping the social group stable, removing sharp edges and structures in the birthing area, and establishing 24 hour watches